Heavy Menstrual Bleeding Clinical Care Standard

 The goal of the Heavy Menstrual Bleeding Clinical Care Standard is to ensure that women with heavy menstrual bleeding are offered the least invasive and most effective treatment appropriate to their clinical needs, and have the opportunity to make an informed choice from the range of treatments suitable to their individual situation.

-You can also listen to the following interviews on best practice care for women with heavy menstrual bleeding:
+You can watch to the following interviews on best practice care for women with heavy menstrual bleeding:

 - Professor Anne Duggan and Mrs Hayley Harrison filmed at RMA17 and reproduced courtesy of the Australian College of Rural and Remote Medicine

-- Clinical Associate Professor Deborah Bateson, Medical Director, Family Planning NSW and Dr Karina Lim, a GP and former sufferer of heavy menstrual bleeding.
+- Clinical Associate Professor Deborah Bateson, Medical Director, Family Planning NSW and Dr Karina Lim, a GP with lived experience of heavy menstrual bleeding.

 On 7 May 2018, the Commission partnered with Safer Care Victoria to conduct a forum to promote best practice care for heavy menstrual bleeding across primary health and acute care sectors.
 Videos and a presentation from this forum are available to view online and include detailed expert presentations and panel discussions on the condition, treatment options and the Commission’s work on both the Atlas and the Heavy Menstrual Bleeding Clinical Care Standard.